NCSU GIS 714:

 Slides Supplemental materials:

-Assignment 3.C
+Optional Assignment 3.C

 Derive a probability map of stream networks using geostatistical simulation and error propagation techniques, following the methodology described in the Chapter 10, Hengl, T.: A practical guide to geostatistical mapping (theory is in the chapter 2.4, see also binary entropy function for Bernoulli process):

 Homework 3.
-ABC
+AB